1. General notes and compulsory information

 3. Purpose and legal foundation of processing

 In all cases of data processing, we observe the principle of data prevention and data economy.
 In other words, we process as little personal data as possible.
+A portion of the information is generated to guarantee the error free provision of the website.
+Other data may be used to analyze your user patterns.

 3.1 We process your personal data if and providing you have given us consent to do so.
 Here, the data are only used for the purpose and to the extent given in the authorisation, e.g. our newsletter to you will not include any more information than you have given consent for.
 Article 6 paragraph 1 sentence 1 letter a DS-GVO forms the legal foundation for data processing on the basis of your consent.